 – If I make chocolate cake, I tend to use flax eggs as cacao, cocoa or chocolate hide the slight nuttiness of the egg substitute.
 When I make lemon cake, I always go for chia eggs.

-To make 1 chia or flax egg:
+To make 1 chia egg:

 1 tablespoon chia seeds or linseed (flaxseed), not milled